55 Best Western Movies Of All Time Ranked

 36. Sergeant Rutledge

 "Sergeant Rutledge" blends the Western with the courtroom drama to produce a gripping and high-stakes study of prejudice on the frontier.
-Sergeant Rutledge stands accused of the rape and murder of a white officer's daughter, and a racist furor over the crime makes it hard to believe he can get a fair trial, despite his impeccable war record.
+Sergeant Rutledge stands accused of the sexual assault and murder of a white officer's daughter, and a racist furor over the crime makes it hard to believe he can get a fair trial, despite his impeccable war record.
 One of the rare early Westerns to focus on anti-Black racism, "Sergeant Rutledge" is still more than just a cinematic landmark: It's also a well-crafted peek into a seldom-discussed part of military history, and Woody Strode is superb in his key role.

 -